vdamewood/petrichor/Readme.md

 Petrichor is the code name for my hobby OS-development project.
-At the moment the project includes a bootable floppy with a boot sector written in 16-bit x86 assembly.
-The program in the boot sector loads and runs a file named STAGE2.BIN from the floppy disk.
-A version of STAGE2.BIN is included, written in 32-bit x86 assembly.
-It is a simple, toy program that demonstrates that the first stage has completed.
+At the moment the project includes a bootable floppy with a boot sector written in 16-bit x86 assembly, and a stage-2 image called STAGE2.BIN, written in 32-bit x86 assembly.
+The program in the boot sector loads and runs STAGE2.BIN from the floppy disk.
+The stage-2 image is a simple, toy program with demonstration commands.

 ## Future Development

+There are a few goals for the stage-2 image:

-I hope to make STAGE2.BIN 64 kibibytes or less, that way it can be loaded in a single segment by the stage1 image, and compliant to the multiboot standard.
+* Fit in 64 kibibytes, so that it can be loaded into a single segment by the stage-1 image.

-## The Kernel
+* Comply with multiboot standard and load a kernel.

-The Kernel will start out as just a simple third-stage image with some simple commands.
-These commands will be moved into separate executables and the third-stage image will be modified to load these demonstration tools from separate executables.
+The demonstration aspects of the stage-2 image will eventually be moved into loadable programs, and a stage-3 kernel will be made to load and run them.